 We and our manufacturers, brokers, distributors and co-packers are subject to extensive regulation by federal, state and local authorities that affect our business.
-The federal agencies governing our business include the Federal Trade Commission, or FTC, The Food and Drug Administration, or FDA, the United States Department of Agriculture, or USDA and the Occupational Safety and Health Administration.
+The federal agencies governing our business include the Federal Trade Commission (FTC), The Food and Drug Administration (FDA), the United States Department of Agriculture (USDA) and the Occupational Safety and Health Administration (OSHA).
 These agencies regulate, among other things, the production, sale, safety, advertising, labeling of and ingredients used in our products.
-Under various statutes these agencies prescribe the requirements and establish the standards for quality, purity and labeling.
-Among other requirements, the USDA, in certain circumstances must approve our products, including a review of the manufacturing processes and facilities used to produce these products before these products can be marketed in the United States.
-In addition advertising of our business is subject to regulation by the FTC.
+Under various statutes, these agencies prescribe the requirements and establish the standards for quality, purity and labeling.
+Among other requirements, the USDA must approve our products, including a review of the manufacturing processes and facilities used to produce these products, as well as the labeling of these products, before these products can be marketed in the United States.
+In addition, advertising of our business is subject to regulation by the FTC.
 Our activities are also regulated by state agencies as well as county and municipal authorities.
-We are also subject to the laws of the foreign jurisdictions in which we sell our products.
+We are also subject to the laws of the foreign jurisdictions in which we manufacture and sell our products.

-The USDA has adopted regulations with respect to organic labeling and certification which became effective February 28, 2001 (with an 18-month compliance period for existing products).
-We are in the process of evaluating our level of compliance with these regulations.
-In addition, on January 19, 2001, the FDA proposed new policy guidelines regarding the labeling of genetically modified foods.
-The FDA's proposal is in a comment period.
-These rules, if adopted, could require us to modify the labeling of our products, which could effect the sales of our products and thus harm our business.
+The USDA has adopted regulations with respect to a national organic labeling and certification program which became effective February 20, 2001, and fully implemented on October 21, 2002.
+We currently manufacture approximately 650 organic products which are covered by these new regulations.
+Future developments in the regulation of labeling of organic foods could require us to further modify the labeling of our products, which could affect the sales of our products and thus harm our business.

+In addition, on January 18, 2001, the FDA proposed new policy guidelines regarding the labeling of genetically engineered foods.
+The FDA is currently considering the comments it received before issuing final guidance.
+These guidelines, if adopted, could require us to modify the labeling of our products, which could affect the sales of our products and thus harm our business.

-Furthermore, new government laws and regulations may be introduced in the future that could result in additional compliance costs, seizures, confiscation, recall or monetary fines, any of which could prevent or inhibit the development, distribution and sale of our products.
+Furthermore, new government laws and regulations may be introduced in the future that could result in additional compliance costs, seizures, confiscations, recalls or monetary fines, any of which could prevent or inhibit the development, distribution and sale of our products.
 If we fail to comply with applicable laws and regulations, we may be subject to civil remedies, including fines, injunctions, recalls or seizures, as well as potential criminal sanctions, which could have a material adverse effect on our business, results of operations and financial condition.

-In addition, we manufacture and sell dietary supplements through our Celestial subsidiary which are subject to the Dietary Supplement Health and Education Act of 1994 or DSHEA, which went into effect in March 1999.
+In addition, through our Celestial Seasonings subsidiary, we previously manufactured and sold dietary supplements which are subject to the Dietary Supplement Health and Education Act of 1994, or DSHEA, which went into effect in March 1999.
 DSHEA defines dietary supplements as a new category of food, separate from conventional food.
 DSHEA requires specific nutritional labeling requirements for dietary supplements and permits substantiated, truthful and non-misleading statements of nutritional support to be made in labeling, such as statements describing general well-being resulting from consumption of a dietary ingredient, or the role of a nutrient or dietary ingredient in affecting or maintaining a structure or function of the body.